-This degree program is offered by the Judith Herb College of Education in collaboration with the College of Languages, Literature, and Social Sciences.
+This degree program is offered by the Judith Herb College of Education in collaboration with the College of Arts and Letters and the College of Natural Sciences and Mathematics.
 This degree is designed for students who wish to enhance their knowledge in a humanities or social sciences field and in education.
-As a general rule, students will have an advisor in the Judith Herb College of Education and in the College of Languages, Literature, and Social Sciences who will jointly plan and direct the program.
+As a general rule, students will have an advisor in the Judith Herb College of Education and in the collaborative College who will jointly plan and direct the program.
 Students who wish to complete their culminating experience in education will work with their Judith Herb College of Education advisor.
-Students who wish to complete their culminating experience in their humanities or social sciences field will work with their College of Languages, Literature, and Social Sciences advisor.
+Students who wish to complete their culminating experience in their humanities or social sciences field will work with their collaborative College advisor.

-- Foundations core ..... - Psychological Foundations: EDP 5110, 5120, 5210, 5220, 5230, 5310, 5320, or 5330 - Research Foundations: RESM 5110, 5210, 5310, or 5330
+- - Psychological Foundations: EDP 5110, 5120, 5210, 5220, 5230, 5310, 5320, or 5330 - Research Foundations: RESM 5110, 5210, 5310, or 5330 - Social Foundations: TSOC 5100, 5110, 5200, 5210, 5230, 5300, 5400 or 6500 - Curriculum: CI 6800, CI 6810, CI 6830, CI 6840, CI 5860, CI 5870 or SPED 5000

-- Social Foundations: TSOC 5100, 5110, 5200, 5210, 5230, 5300, 5400 or 6500 - Curriculum: CI 6800, CI 6810, CI 6830, CI 6840, CI 5860, CI 5870 or SPED 5000 - B. Specialization ......
-Select a minimum of 15 semester hours in one of the following areas: anthropology, classics, economics, English, English as a second language, French, German, geography, history, political science, sociology or Spanish.
-2017 Catalog See College of Languages, Literature, and Social Sciences for specific course requirements.
+Select a minimum of 15 semester hours in one of the following areas: anthropology, classics, economics, English, English as a second language,

+French, German, geography, history, mathematics, political science, sociology or Spanish.

+See collaborative College for specific course requirements.
 Courses must be pre-approved by the faculty advisor.